Central Germany In One Spectacular Week – Check Out This Jaw-Dropping Plan

 Your taste buds won’t feel left out either, with local Thuringian specialties to savor, from bratwurst to dumplings, each bite infused with the flavor of tradition.
 Erfurt is your chance to slow down and savor; it’s a city that doesn’t just house relics but invites you to become a part of its ongoing story.

 There are some fabulous places to visit around Erfurt.
 I recommend you stay in Erfurt and use it as a base to visit these towns over the next couple of days.
-You could also move hotels and stay elsewhere, but these places are within an hour away so it can be easier to day trip.
+You could also move hotels and stay elsewhere, but these places are within an hour by train so it can be easier to day trip.

 You can train or drive between them.